Mutational Analysis Of Roles For Extracellular Cysteine Residues In The Assembly And Function Of Human Î±7-Nicotinic Acetylcholine Receptors

 Digital Object Identifier (DOI)

 Dunckley, T.; Wu, J.; Zhao, L.; and Lukas, R. J., "Mutational Analysis Of Roles For Extracellular Cysteine Residues In The Assembly And Function Of Human Î±7-Nicotinic Acetylcholine Receptors" (2003).
-Neurobiology.
+Translational Neuroscience.
 450.